CBS Professor Emerita Of Professional Practice

 Cooper has also reported for the Louisville Courier-Journal, Capitol Hill News Service, Congressional Quarterly, the Baltimore Sun, and National Journal magazine.
 In 1996, she was the Edward R. Murrow fellow at the Council on Foreign Relations, and in 2003 she was the James H. Ottaway Sr. Visiting Professor of Journalism at State University of New York in New Paltz.

-Cooper serves as president of the Correspondents Fund and is a member of CPJ’s Leadership Council and of the Council on Foreign Relations.
+Cooper served as president of the Correspondents Fund and is a member of CPJ’s Leadership Council and of the Council on Foreign Relations.
 At Columbia, she was the Journalism School’s Broadcast Director 2006-2012 and International Director 2015-2018.
 She served on Columbia's Committee on Global Thought and as a member of the Harriman Institute faculty at Columbia.
 Cooper has also been a juror for the Pulitzer, Overseas Press Club and duPont-Columbia awards, and she chaired the duPont jury 2007-2010.

 Iowa State University, where Cooper majored in journalism, has honored her with its James W. Schwartz award for service to journalism and its Alumni Merit Award, given "for outstanding contributions to human welfare that transcend purely professional accomplishments and bring honor to the university."